Frazzer951/CompSciFinalProjectLife/README.md

 TODO:

     Story Class:
-        [] Add more option in the job class
-        [] make a "house option" with taking away a rent from the balance/income each month [] Comment on all the methods and class declaring what everything does [] Add More Random Chances
+        [] Add more option in the job class (Job Titles) [] make a "house option" with taking away a rent from the balance/income each month [] impliment the house method so it can be used in the story class [] Comment on all the methods and class declaring what everything does [] Add More Random Chances
         [] Add More Choices (Child Hood Is very Boring Now)